Laporta wins Barcelona presidential election | Goal.com

 Joan Laporta is set to become Barcelona presidential after triumphing in Sunday's election.

-With 80% of votes counted, Laporta has secured close to 58 per cent of the vote, comfortably beating rivals Victor Font (31 pet cent) and Toni Freixa (10 per cent).
+A total of 55,611 members voted, with Laporta securing 54.3 per cent of the vote, comfortably beating rivals Victor Font (30 per cent) and Toni Freixa (9 per cent).

 It means that Laporta will enjoy a second term at the helm of the club.